ISO Certification For Charities

 Key Components of ISO Certification for Charities

-3. Information Security Management (ISO 27001): Protects sensitive donor and beneficiary data.
+- Information Security (ISO 27001): Ensures the protection of sensitive donor and beneficiary data.

 Why iso certification is essential for your charity